 Who doesn’t love to sit down with a post-apocalyptic book?
 While entertaining, plenty of books in the genre are a little too disconnected from reality to be useful.
 If you’re looking for a realistic post-apocalyptic book that has you considering situations that could really happen, or at least that has practical prepper ideas on top of a crazy scenario, I have a ton of recommendations for you.

 I’ve divided this article up into series and stand-alone books so you won’t get wrapped up in a series if you don’t want to.
-Plus, if you’re a big fan of post-apocalyptic books and you’ve heard of all the most famous, you may want to jump down to the last section of this article, where I listed some new realistic post-apocalyptic books for 2017 and 2018.
+Plus, if you already have a ton of post-apocalyptic books in your prepper library and you’ve heard of all the most famous, you may want to jump down to the last section of this article, where I have listed some newer realistic post-apocalyptic books.

 Realistic Post-Apocalyptic Book Series

-This series has a cult following among many of us because it really stands out.
+This series has a cult following among many of us because it really stands out as one of the best post-apocalypticnovels.
 James Wesley Rawles is a survivalist and former U.S. Army officer who lives off-grid and really knows what he’s talking about.
 His series focuses on hyperinflation and economic collapse, a scenario few authors touch.
 If you haven’t already, you really need to check it out.
 You may also be interested in reading Gaye’s interview with Rawles.

 I mean, it takes place on the moon, but it involves homesteading, managing a small community of colonists, rebelling against the government, and much more.